rsdoiel/antenna/socal_north.md

 date: 2023-10-27, from: The Daily Trojan (USC Student Newspaper)

 <p>A closer look at course learning surrounding AI, ChatGPT and generative machines in the classroom.</p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/27/can-artificial-intelligence-write-your-academic-paper-it-depends/">Can artificial intelligence write your academic paper?
-It depends</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/27/can-artificial-intelligence-write-your-academic-paper-it-depends/">Can artificial intelligence write your academic paper?
+It depends</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/27/can-artificial-intelligence-write-your-academic-paper-it-depends/>